aajonusnet/aajonusnet/md/QNA/Q&A Of February 25, 2007.md

 Q: Mm-hmm.
 Where do you get your stuff?

-A: I go over to our Rawsome Club in Venice.
+A: I go over to our Rawesome Club in Venice.
 And we have, or James has, Amish truck that comes from Pennsylvania, an Amish group.
 A group of farmers that supply us.
 There are about seven farmers.
 And Amos Miller is the one that handles organizing, getting all of it for us.
 We have a truck that comes out once a week and delivers to us.

 Q: Whole Foods...